 Investment in research, science and innovation

-This is one of a series of notes to support our policy positions as summarised in the RSS Data Manifesto, and was published in May 2015.
-You can download the PDF version at this link .
-To discuss the policies we are advocating, please contact our Policy and Research Manager, Olivia Varley-Winter.
+This is one of a series of notes to support our policy positions as summarised in the RSS Data Manifesto, and was updated in March 2018.
+To discuss the policies we are advocating, please contact the policy team at firstname.lastname@example.org

 'The Government should commit to increased investment in research and innovation to keep pace with other leading scientific nations.
 This should be accompanied by a 10 year framework for science and innovation.'